Meike Heuck (PhD student), University of Southern Queensland

 Leanne Greenwood (PhD student), Charles Sturt University, (Co-supervisor)

-I am currently looking for new research students to work me with at the University of Southern Queensland.
+I am currently looking for new Honours, Masters and PhD research students to work me with at the University of Southern Queensland.

 If you are interested please contact me.